pratyushjava/2DGameEagleGunt/README.md

 11. AI when the player tries to skip away from enimies the enimies tend to chase the player. implemented through observer patern.

-    Here player is a subject as well as observer. since my player and enimies both are implemented through same player class.